Answr and Ellipsis Drive Empower Businesses to Build Resilience Against Climate Risks

 Answr is an API-based platform that processes complex geospatial data to provide advanced risk and forecasting analytics for climate hazards and extreme events.
 It is ideal for various industries, including governments, insurance, real estate, renewable energy, and green tech.
 Ellipsis Drive, on the other hand, is a cloud-based storage and file-sharing platform that converts uploaded spatial files into live maps and web services.
 It also organizes these files in a familiar manner, similar to drives used for office documents, providing users with an intuitive and user-friendly experience.

-Dr. Manfred Krischke, CEO of Cloudeo, said: “We are excited to share that answr is now integrated with Ellipsis Drive, expanding our market reach and offering businesses a new and innovative approach to managing and comprehending climate risk by visualizing answr's data layers as live, user-friendly, and easily shared maps”.
+Dr. Manfred Krischke, CEO of Cloudeo, said: “We're excited to share that answr is now integrated with Ellipsis Drive, expanding our market reach and offering businesses a new and innovative approach to managing and comprehending climate risk by visualizing answr's data layers as live, user-friendly, and easily shared maps”.

 “Answr provides Ellipsis Drive users with quick and simple access to vast quantities of climate and risk data assembled and unified based on numerous sources.
 This can now be used to improve calculations and automate workflows.”, stated Rosalie van der Maas, Ellipsis Drive CEO.